Ready to Learn More?

 - Work on diesel trucks in simulated shop environments.

-Students in the Diesel Equipment Technology program can attend full time.
+Students in the Diesel Equipment Technology program attend full-time.

-Diesel Equipment Technology program classes may be offered at these Madison College campuses:
+Diesel Equipment Technology program classes are offered at the Madison College Traux campus.

-Earning your associate degree in the Diesel Equipment Technology program at Madison Area Technical College prepares you for valuable work as:
+Earning your associate degree in the Diesel Equipment Technology program at Madison College prepares you for valuable work as:

 - Diesel Equipment Technician